-3. Improves Digestion & Immunity
+3. Improves Digestion and Immunity

-In general, the consumption of prebiotics, like those found in yacon syrup, promotes a positive modulation of the immune system, improving resistance to infections and decreasing allergic reactions.
+In general, the consumption of prebiotics, like those found in yacon root syrup, promotes a positive modulation of the immune system, improving resistance to infections and decreasing allergic reactions.

 4. Increases Testosterone

 Animal studies have found that yacon tuber extracts increase sperm number and serum testosterone levels.
-Conclusively, in a study published in Biomolecules & Therapeutics, yacon showed possibility to be a suitable herbal supplement in treating male infertility and alleviating chronic low testosterone levels such as late-onset hypogonadism (LOH) syndrome.
+Conclusively, in a study published in Biomolecules & Therapeutics, yacon showed possibility to be a suitable herbal supplement in treating male infertility and alleviating chronic low testosterone levels, such as late-onset hypogonadism (LOH) syndrome.

-5. Cancer Prevention
+5. Potential Cancer Prevention

-In addition to all its other benefits, yacon syrup also shows characteristics of being a cancer-fighting food.
+In addition to all its other benefits, yacon root syrup also shows characteristics of a cancer-fighting food.
 The potential anticancer benefits of yacon were demonstrated in a tissue culture study of human cervical cancer cells published in the October 2011 issue of the journal Fitoterapia, a journal dedicated to medicinal plants and to bioactive natural products of plant origin.
 In this study, yacon compounds inhibited the growth and reproduction of cancer cells.

 In another tissue culture study published in Chemistry & Biodiversity, a fungus that grows on the roots and leaves of yacon demonstrated anticancer benefits against skin, colon, brain and blood cancers.
-These studies show the potential of yacon syrup as a natural cancer treatment.

 Yacon Syrup Recipes